AngJianming/typst-resume/resume.typ

 - *Web3:* Solidity, Move, Rust, Foundry, Hardhat, Anchor
 - *OS:* WSL Ubuntu, Windows, VMware Kali Linux
 - *Tools:* Notion, Bash, Shell, Git, GitHub, GitBucket, VScode, Cursor, v0, Jupyter Notebook, Hugging Face, N8N
+- *Speaking Languages:* English, Mandarin, Malay, Cantonese

+== About me

+*Passionate Software Engineer* with *3+ years* of Full-Stack Dev.
+But currently *specialising in AI/ML, Mobile, Web3 and Cloud tech*.
+Have built multiple projects for clients, hackathons, ideations, and even IoT companies.
+Always enjoy *updating myself on the latest tech* news and will constantly *learn and adapt to change*.
+I also actively compete in CTFs, Game Jams, and Hackathons.

+*p.s.: I put About me section at last as I'm not sure if some companies will have ATS to rat me out or not.. all I'm asking is to give me a chance to prove my magic..*